codecrapper/Weight-converter/README.md

-# Simple weight converter (pounds to other weight types)
+# Simple weight converter

-Tutorial by Brad Traversy (completed)
+With vanilla JS and bootstrap 4